Dangl-IT/Dangl.AVACloudClientGenerator/README.md

 ### Java

-The Java Client is [available for download on the homepage](https://www.dangl-it.com/articles/avacloud-clients/), there is no direct distribution of the binaries.
-It can also found in this repositories Releases section on GitHub.
+The Java client is available for download in this repositories Releases section on GitHub.

 ### TypeScripe Node